phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ### Using MicroProfile GraphQL

-Let's now add MicroProfile GraphQL to this and see how we can query the data:
+Now let's add MicroProfile GraphQL to this and see how we can query the data:

-First add this to your pom.xml (at least until the runtimes support this out of the box):
+First add this to your pom.xml (at least until the runtime supports this as out of the box functionality):

 ```xml
 <dependency>